torproject/lego/README.md

 2. Edit the submodule URL.
 See <#relative-submodule-urls>.
 3. Symlink everything you need.
 See <#symlinking-lego>.

-## Relative submodule URLs

-Gitlab CI requires that submodules hosted on the same server as the main repo use relative URLs.
-If your project isn't hosted on <https://gitlab.torproject.org> or isn't using Gitlab CI, you can skip this!

-Relative submodule URLs means that if lego is located at <https://gitlab.torproject.org/tpo/web/lego> and your project is `https://gitlab.torproject.org/tpo/web/some_website`, then your submodule URL should be `../lego.git` **The .git suffix is required**.
-If your project is hosted in your own namespace (like a fork), your repo URL should look like `https://gitlab.torproject.org/user/repo` your submodule URL should be `../../tpo/web/lego.git`.
-This means that forking requires you to change your submodule URL to use CI.
-This is a known bug with upstream gitlab <https://gitlab.com/gitlab-org/gitlab-runner/-/issues/3374> and TPA is looking into solutions in the meantime.

 ## Symlinking lego

 Adding lego as a submodule doesn't actually do anything on its own.
 You'll need to symlink the parts of lego that you want.
 For instance, lektor installs all the python packages in `/packages`.
 Symlinking `/lego/packages` to `/packages` means lektor will install all the packages lego comes with.
 You can even pick and choose what packages get symlinked: `mkdir -p packages && ln -s ../lego/lektor-md-tag ../lego/npm-support packages`